 | Monthly average (Year 1) | R450 | R4,112 | R12,603 |

 A functional ecommerce store in South Africa can be built for under R500 per month DIY.
-A professionally built store with ongoing support typically runs R3,000–R5,000/month in Year 1 when you spread the build cost.
-Premium agency builds with full-service support cost R10,000–R15,000/month equivalent.
+A professionally built store with ongoing support typically runs R3,000–R5,000 per month in Year 1 when you spread the build cost.
+Premium agency builds with full-service support cost R10,000–R15,000 per month equivalent.

 Ecommerce Website Cost South Africa: Hidden Costs

-Ecommerce website cost South Africa has several hidden costs that catch SA merchants off guard — marketing spend, currency fluctuations, and returns processing are the three most commonly overlooked.
+There are several hidden costs that catch local merchants off guard — marketing spend, currency fluctuations, and returns processing are the three most commonly overlooked.

 Marketing budget: Your store will not sell anything without traffic.
-Budget R3,000–R10,000/month minimum for Google Ads, email marketing, and social media.
+Budget R3,000–R10,000 per month minimum for Google Ads, email marketing, and social media.
 This is not optional.

 Currency fluctuation: Shopify, many themes, and several apps bill in USD.
 A weakening Rand increases costs.
-Budget with a 10–15% buffer.
+Budget with a 10–15% buffer for exchange rate volatility.

 Returns and refunds: The Consumer Protection Act gives online buyers a 7-day return window.
-Budget for return shipping, processing, and 5–10% return rates.
+Budget for return shipping, processing time, and 5–10% return rates depending on category.

 Ongoing maintenance: WooCommerce stores need regular updates and security patches.
-Budget R500–R2,000/month if not handling it yourself.
+Budget R500–R2,000 per month if not handling it yourself — neglected stores get hacked.

 Want a detailed cost projection for your specific ecommerce store requirements?